ymuichiro/quick_learning_symbol_en/08_lock.md

 signedAggregateTx = alice.sign(aggregateTx, generationHash);
 ```

 Specify the public key of the sender's account when two transactions, tx1 and tx2, are arrayed in AggregateArray.
-Get the public key in advance via the API with reference to the chapter on Account.
-Arrayed transactions are verified for integrity in that order during block approval.
+Get the public key in advance via the API with reference to the Account chapter.
+Arrayed transactions are verified for integrity in this order during block approval.

-For example, it is possible to send an NFT from Alice to Bob at tx1 and then send the NFT which is sent Alice to Bob at tx1, from Bob to Carol at tx2, but notifying Aggregate transaction in the order tx2,tx1 will result in an error.
-In addition, if there is even one inconsistent transaction in the Aggregate transaction, the entire Aggregate transaction will be an error and will not be approved into the chain.
+For example, it is possible to send an NFT from Alice to Bob in tx1 and then from Bob to Carol in tx2, but changing the order of the Aggregate Transaction to tx2,tx1 will result in an error.
+In addition, if there is even one inconsistent transaction in the Aggregate transaction, the entire Aggregate transaction will fail and will not be approved into the chain.

 ### Creation, signing and announcement of Hash Lock Transaction
 ```js